-The Russian fifth-generation Su-57 fighter jet arrived in China for the first time and is participating in the Airshow China-2024 International Aerospace Exhibition in Zhuhai.
-However, according to experts at Bulgarian Military, the aircraft at the exhibition tarnished its reputation as a fast, stealthy, and invulnerable ally or adversary.
+The Russian fifth-generation Su-57 fighter has arrived in China for the first time and is participating in the Airshow China-2024 International Aerospace Exhibition in Zhuhai.
+However, according to experts at Bulgarian Military, the aircraft at the exhibition has tarnished its reputation as a fast, stealthy, and invulnerable ally or enemy.

-One of the observers at the airshow captured the fighter jet up close, and the images went viral: it turned out that it is almost impossible to see and discern this Russian combat vehicle up close.
-It turned out that the Su-57 has many screws on its fuselage and wings, rather than rivets, which are commonly used in the construction of stealth aircraft.
+One of the observers at the airshow captured the fighter very closely, and the images went viral: this Russian combat vehicle is almost impossible to see and discern up close.
+It turned out that the Su-57 has many screws on the fuselage and wings, not rivets, which are usually used in the construction of stealth aircraft.

 Rivets improve the aerodynamic properties of stealth aircraft: they provide a smooth surface, optimal for applying radar-absorbing coatings, which minimizes air resistance, allowing for more efficient and maneuverable flight.
 Rivets also ensure a more uniform application of specialized coatings compared to screws, which may require rework and lead to microcracks.